How to Obtain a Burning Permit

 Why bother obtaining a permit to burn?

-- The Fire Protection Bylaw [PDF - 238 KB] requires anyone burning within the urban containment boundary to have a permit to do so.
+- The Fire Protection Bylaw requires anyone burning within the Urban Containment Boundary to have a permit to do so.

 - The permit system allows North Cowichan to confirm that burning requirements are being followed and to be informed of what burning may be taking place and when.
-The permitting system helps North Cowichan to respond knowledgeably to complaints that may be recieved and avoid unnecessary call-outs to Fire Departments.
+The permitting system helps North Cowichan to respond knowledgeably to complaints that may be received and avoid unnecessary call-outs to the Bylaw Services Department and Fire Department.

 - Any individual found to be burning outside of the requirements (e.g. without a permit, in an area where open burning is not allowed, when the venting index is not good) is liable for a fine under the Provincial Open Burning Smoke Control Regulation (up to $200,000) and North Cowichan's Fire Protection Bylaw (initial fine amount $250, second offence $500, third offence $1000).